izanaginookami10/web_to_epub/README.md

 # web_to_epub
 Just a new-newbie personal project to read offline webnovels done with online tutorials.

+<strong>I'm experiencing some bugs with the chapter ordering when downloading many chapters, will try to fix it asap</strong>

 <strong>Ignore the 'dist' folder, just get the .exe file (just double click) or the .py (execute them on your IDE) files</strong>.
 I just don't now how to delete a whole folder on github (yet).

 Or, you could also execute the 'epub_converter.py' file from the cmd using Python ie writing "python epub_converter.py", you will need to install the necessary modules though.
 You can also do that with the CMD: "pip install [module name]" (You will be notified of the lacking modules by the script itself).
 Naturally, you need the "functions.py" file in the same directory as "epub_converter.py" for it to work properly.